TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 16/Luke 16.28.md

 ---

-for I have five brethren; that he may testify unto them, lest they also come into this place of torment.
+for I have five brothers, that he may testify to them, so they won't also come into this place of torment.'